Effect-TS/io/docs/modules/Layer.ts.md

 ## flatten

-Flattens layers nested in the environment of an effect.
+Flattens layers nested in the context of an effect.

 **Signature**